gentzkow/template_archive/README.md

 * Python 2.7
 * pip (>=10.0)

-To initialize the repository as-is, the following software are additionally required:
+To build the repository as-is, the following software are additionally required:

 * git-lfs
 * LyX